-Selling, general and administrative expenses increased 6.4%, principally due to higher marketing, advertising and employee costs, and higher taxes and fees, partially offset by a decrease in bad debt expense.
-Marketing costs rose 25.1%, as a result of mass media campaigns to support the rollout of new advanced services, and to promote customer retention and acquisition initiatives.
-Advertising costs rose 13.2%, primarily as a result of employee commissions on increased revenues.
-Employee costs increased 4.9%, as a result of increases in employee compensation, benefit costs and customer service overtime, driven by increased activity related to the rollout of new products.
-Taxes and fees increased 5.1% due to higher state property taxes.
-This increase in selling, general and administrative expenses was partly offset by a 7.0% decrease in bad debt expense as a result of improved customer credit and collection policies.
-Selling, general and administrative expenses as a percentage of revenues were 21.6% for the year ended December 31, 2004, as compared with 21.5% for the year ended December 31, 2003.
+Selling, general and administrative expenses increased 8.9%, principally due to higher employee, advertising and office costs, and higher taxes and fees, partially offset by a decrease in bad debt expense.
+Employee costs increased 8.1%, as a result of increases in employee compensation, customer service overtime and benefit costs, driven by increased activity related to the rollout of new products and the hurricane.
+Advertising costs increased significantly from \$2.2 million to \$4.2 million, primarily due to higher employee commissions paid on increased revenues.
+Office expenses increased 17.9%, as a result of an increase in telephone costs.
+Taxes and fees increased 4.4% due to higher state property taxes.
+This increase in selling, general and administrative expenses was partly offset by an 8.5% decrease in bad debt expense as a result of improved customer credit and collection policies.
+Selling, general and administrative expenses as a percentage of revenues were 18.0% for the year ended December 31, 2004, as compared with 17.2% for the year ended December 31, 2003.

-We expect continued revenue growth in advanced services, which include digital cable and broadband data access and, in the second quarter of 2005, the launch of cable telephony service.
+We expect continued revenue growth in advanced services, which include digital video, HDTV and broadband data access and, in the second quarter of 2005, the launch of cable telephony service.
 As a result, we expect our service costs and selling, general and administrative expenses to increase.

-Management fee expense reflects charges incurred under our management arrangements with our parent, Mediacom Communications Corporation ("MCC").
-Management fee expense increased 13.5% due to greater overhead costs charged by MCC.
-As a percentage of revenues, management fee expense was 1.8% for the year ended December 31, 2004, as compared with 1.7% for the year ended December 31, 2003.
+Management fee expense reflects charges incurred under our management agreements with our parent, Mediacom Communications Corporation ("MCC").
+Management fee expense increased 9.8% due to greater overhead costs charged by MCC.
+Management fee expense as a percentage of revenues was 1.8% for the year ended December 31, 2004, as compared with 1.7% for the year ended December 31, 2003.

-Depreciation and amortization decreased 4.8%, primarily due to changes, effective July 1, 2003, in the estimated useful lives of our cable systems and equipment in conjunction with the completion of our network upgrade and rebuild program, offset in part by increased depreciation for investments in our cable network and ongoing investments to continue the rollout of products and services including VOD, HDTV, DVRs and HSD.
+Depreciation and amortization decreased 32.4%, primarily due to changes, effective July 1, 2003, in the estimated useful lives of our cable systems and equipment in conjunction with the completion of our network upgrade and rebuild program, offset in part by increased depreciation for investments in our cable network and ongoing investments to continue the rollout of products and services such as video-on-demand, high-definition television, digital video recorders and broadband data access.
 See Note 2 to our consolidated financial statements.